 Arborvitae weevil

-- French name: Charançon du thuya
+- French common name: Charançon du thuya

 - Order: Coleoptera